 Penn Yan is a somewhat small village located in the state of New York.
 With a population of 5,014 people and three constituent neighborhoods, Penn Yan is the 314th largest community in New York.
-Much of the housing stock in Penn Yan was built prior to World War II, making it one of the older and more historic villages in the country.
+Penn Yan has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Penn Yan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Penn Yan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Penn Yan is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Penn Yan who work in sales jobs (12.22%), office and administrative support (11.61%), and maintenance occupations (10.39%).
+There are especially a lot of people living in Penn Yan who work in sales jobs (12.43%), maintenance occupations (11.26%), and teaching (8.37%).

-The per capita income in Penn Yan in 2010 was $21,594, which is low income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $86,376 for a family of four.
+The per capita income in Penn Yan in 2010 was $20,865, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,460 for a family of four.
 However, Penn Yan contains both very wealthy and poor people as well.

 The most common language spoken in Penn Yan is English.
 Other important languages spoken here include Spanish and Vietnamese.